mkubaczyk/helmsman/docs/how_to/misc/limit-deployment-to-specific-group-of-apps.md

----
-version: v1.13.0
----

 # Limit execution to explicitly defined group of apps

-Starting from v1.13.0, Helmsman allows you to pass the `--group` flag to specify group of apps the execution of Helmsman deployment will be limited to.
+Helmsman allows you to pass the `--group` flag to specify group of apps the execution of Helmsman deployment will be limited to.
 Thanks to this one can deploy specific applications among all defined for an environment.